artcom/webapp-display/README.md

     - `deviceSuffix` optional, default: `null`

 When using multiple windows each window should get a `deviceSuffix`.
 This suffix will be appended to the device name from the bootstrap server using `-` as a separator.
 This results in a unique `device` and `deviceTopic` for each window (e.g. `bootstrapUrl="http://example.com/device-P1"` and `deviceSuffix="Left"` results in `device="device-P1-Left"` and `deviceTopic="devices/device-P1-Left"`).

+## Logs

+Logs are written to the `logDir` specified in the configuration file.
+The log files are named `webapp-display-YYYY-MM-DD.log`.
+The logs are rotated daily and the number of log files is limited to 7.

 ## Usage